pegasystems/react-sdk/README.md

 The React SDK sample application is preconfigured to use **MediaCoOauthNoLogin** (for the Embedded use case) and **MediaCoOauth** (for the Portal use case) Client Registration records that are included in the React SDK download available at https://community.pega.com/marketplace/components/react-sdk.

 You may use these records.
-If you want to create your own OAuth 2.0 Client Registration record, please refer to the **How to create OAuth2 registration in Infinity** section found below.
+If you want to create your own OAuth 2.0 Client Registration record, refer to the **How to create OAuth2 registration in Infinity** section found below.

 * For the **Embedded** use case, you will use the OAuth 2.0 Client Registration record’s **Client ID** and **Client secret** as the values for **mashupClientId** and **mashupClientSecret** in the SDK’s **sdk-config.json** file.